catalyst-cloud/catalystcloud-docs/source/getting-started/shared-responsibility-model.rst

 - Patching the operating systems used in instances, even if Catalyst Cloud has provided the :ref:`images <images>`.
-- Selection and updating of templates (for example, for :ref:`Catalyst Cloud Kubernetes Service <kubernetes-versions>`)
+- Selection of initial templates, and then upgrading of templates (for example, for :ref:`Catalyst Cloud Kubernetes Service <kubernetes-versions>`)
-- Selection and updating of provided versions (for example, for :ref:`Database as a Service <database_versions>`)
+- Selection of initial versions, and then upgrading of provided versions (for example, for :ref:`Database as a Service <database_versions>`)

 ***************************
 Availability and Durability